let and const in ES6

 • ES6 (const): ES6 introduces the const keyword, allowing the creation of constants, which cannot be changed after their initial assignment.

-In summary, let and const in ES6 provide more predictable and controlled variable scoping compared to var in ES5.
+let and const in ES6 provide more predictable and controlled variable scoping compared to var in ES5.
 They help avoid common issues associated with variable hoisting and provide the flexibility to choose between mutable and immutable variables based on your needs.

 results matching ""